antonyxsik/LatticeVision/README.md

 - **Cloning this repo:** This repository can be cloned by running `git clone https://github.com/antonyxsik/LatticeVision.git` in your terminal.

 - **Dependencies:**
-- - You can install the necessary dependencies and create a virtual environment using [`uv`](https://docs.astral.sh/uv/) by running `uv sync`.
+  - For `Python`: You can install the necessary dependencies and create a virtual environment using [`uv`](https://docs.astral.sh/uv/) by running `uv sync`.
 If you do not wish to use `uv`, you can create a virtual environment however you wish, and run `pip install -r requirements.txt`.
 Both install the `latticevision` package, which contains our primary source code.
-All dependencies
+  - For `R`: All dependencies can be downloaded by running `R_scripts/required_packages.R`.

 ## Quick Start